LightningX VPN Logo

-A VPN (Virtual Private Network) creates a secure, encrypted tunnel between your device and the Internet.
-It hides your IP address, protects your personal data, and keeps your online activity private, even from your internet provider or advertisers.
+A VPN, or Virtual Private Network, protects your privacy by establishing a secure, encrypted connection between your device and the internet.
+It hides your IP address, safeguards your personal data, and keeps your browsing activity private.

-In this article, we’ll explain exactly what a VPN is, how it works, and why millions of Americans use it to stay safe online.
+In this guide, we’ll delve into what a VPN is, how it works, and why millions of people use it to stay safe online.

 What Is a VPN?

-When you connect to a VPN, your internet traffic gets routed through a remote server run by the VPN provider.
+When you use a VPN, your connection is routed through a server operated by the VPN service.
 This changes your IP address and scrambles your data so that hackers, advertisers, and even your internet service provider (ISP) can’t see what you’re doing online.

 How Does a VPN Work?